MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/view-and-configure-performance-event-and-service-data.md

 #### To configure the events highlighted in thumbnails

-1.  if Server Manager is already open, go on to the next step. if Server Manager is not already open, open it by doing one of the following.
+1.  if Server Manager is already open, go on to the next step.
+If Server Manager is not already open, open it by doing one of the following.

     -   On the Windows desktop, start Server Manager by clicking **Server Manager** in the Windows taskbar.